 Originally drawn on the date in the title at 18 in x 24 in.
 The drawing comes from daily sketchbook journal that chronicles images in morning or golden hour that captured the artist's attention.
+Original drawing on charcoal paper.

 This work has been shown at the San Jose Institute of Contemporary Art and commented on in the quarterly magazine Artweek.